WordPress/gutenberg/docs/how-to-guides/platform/custom-block-editor.md

 ## Code syntax

 The code snippets in this guide use JSX syntax.
 However, you could use plain JavaScript if you prefer.
-However, once familiar with JSX, many developers tend find it is easier to read and write, which is why most code example in the Block Editor Handbook use this syntax.
+However, once familiar with JSX, many developers find it easier to read and write, so most code examples in the Block Editor Handbook use this syntax.

 ## What you're going to be building

-Throughout this guide, you will be creating an (almost) fully functioning block editor instance.
-The end result will look something like this:
+Throughout this guide, you will create an (almost) fully functioning block editor instance.
+The result will look something like this:

 ![The Standalone Editor instance populated with example Blocks within a custom WordPress admin page](https://wordpress.org/gutenberg/files/2020/03/editor.png)

 While it looks similar, this editor will not be the same _Block Editor_ you are familiar with when creating posts and pages in WordPress.
-Rather it will be an entirely custom instance which will live within a custom WordPress admin page called "Block Editor".
+Instead, it will be an entirely custom instance that will live within a custom WordPress admin page called "Block Editor."

 The editor will have the following features: